vincentvankrunkelsven/courses-intro-to-sql/chapter2.md

 --- type:BulletExercise lang:sql xp:100 key:5bda32d7c8
 ## WHERE AND

-You can build up your `WHERE`queries using the `AND` keyword.
+You can build up your `WHERE`queries by combining multiple conditions with the `AND` keyword.
 For example,

 ```
 SELECT title